 Speak to Witnesses by collecting important information such as their name, phone number, address, and email.Personal Injury Claims in Florida

-In the State of Florida, the statute of limitations for filing a personal injury lawsuit is four years.
+In the State of Florida, the statute of limitations for filing a personal injury lawsuit is two years.
 If you or a loved one were injured by no fault of your own.
 You may decide to file a claim for damages, you need to act quickly.
 Most insurance companies will try to settle your claim by offering to pay for property damage and your initial medical bills.

 The statute of limitations in Florida refers to litigating a case and not pursuing a claim with the at-fault parties insurance company.
 In some circumstances, the injured party may have a shorter deadline to file a claim for damages.
 For example: If an employee of a government agency is injured at work, they have a few months to file a claim.Free In-home and Hospital Consultations Available

 At Frankl Kominsky Injury Lawyers, we have over 40 years of combined legal experience handling motorcycle accident and other injury claims in Pompano Beach and throughout South Florida.

 Our injury attorneys have helped over 6,000 clients recover from their injuries while earning them over $100 million in settlements and verdicts.